johnsyin/employee-review-sentiment-dashboard/README.md

 # employee-review-sentiment-dashboard
 This project aims to analyze the reviews for 6 company included Microsoft, Apple, Amazon, Facebook, Netflix and Google that are published on Glassdoor.
 The scraped data is downloaded from Kaggle: https://www.kaggle.com/petersunga/google-amazon-facebook-employee-reviews/version/2

-###### Note that the .ipynb file is the Python file that preprocess the data from kaggle "employee_reviews.csv" to "employee_reviews_processed.csv" as the sentiment in this project is classified using Python and not Javascript.

 #### Overview
 ![Alt text](/ReadMeMedia/overview.JPG "Optional Title")